n3o-d4rk3r/CardValidator/README.md

 # CardValidator
-Verification methods about cards numbers, CVV, expiry dates, and useful constants about card types
+Verification methods about cards numbers, CVV, Expiry dates, and useful constants about card types